Nandini Satpathy

 Nandini Satpathy (9 June 1931 – 4 August 2006) was an Indian politician and author.
 She was the Chief Minister of Odisha from June 1972 to December 1976.

 Early life

 Nandini Satpathy was born on 9 June 1931 as Nandini Panigrahi to Kalindi Charan Panigrahi and Ratnamani Panigrahi in a Brahmin Family of Coastal Puri but grew up in Pithapur, Cuttack, India.
 Satpathy's uncle Bhagavati Charan Panigrahi founded the Odisha branch of the Communist Party of India.
-He was a close associate of Netaji Subhash Chandra Bose.
+She was a close associate of Netaji Subhash Chandra Bose.